Khojaly, Nagorno-Karabakh: Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the town has a municipal building, a house of culture, a secondary school, eleven shops, and a medical centre.

 International relations

-In February 2010, the Azeri-Czech Society reported that representatives of the Azeri administration of Khojaly in exile and the Czech town of Lidice were to sign an agreement making Khojaly and Lidice sister cities and that a street in Lidice was to be named "Khojaly".
+In February 2010, the Azeri-Czech Society reported that representatives of the Azeri administration of Khojaly in exile and the Czech town of Lidice signed an agreement, making Khojaly and Lidice sister cities, and that a street in Lidice was named "Khojaly".
 In March 2012, reports quoted the mayor of Lidice, Veronika Kellerova, as officially stating that Lidice and Khojaly had never been sister cities.
 She further repudiated reports that there exists a street named Khojaly in Lidice.